-I am a Strategic Peacebuilding Practitioner, and scholar with over seven years’ experience in running peacebuilding programs in East Africa, the Middle East, and the US.
+I am a research scholar of culture, history, and peacebuilding with over eight years’ experience in running peacebuilding programs in East Africa, the Middle East, and the US.

 I hold a master’s degree from the University of Notre Dame’s Kroc Institute for International Peace Studies, a postgraduate diploma in mass communication, and a bachelor’s degree in education, literature, and linguistics from the University of Nairobi.
 I have also studied English and African Studies (coursework) at Yale University where I was a Fulbright scholar at the MacMillan Center for International and Area Studies.
 I worked as an editor with Longhorn, a leading publishing house in eastern Africa, to develop educational content for schools in Kenya, Uganda, Tanzania, Rwanda, and Malawi.
 I have edited many creative books some of which have won prestigious literary prizes such as Burt Award for African Literature.

 I founded Pearls House and Pearls Publishers to give scholars and practitioners a platform to collaborate and share ideas that will change our nation and propel it to a desired sustainable future.
 I am also an editor for Peace Narratives, a journal that seeks to mediate and develop third narratives in contexts with “

 Currently, I am completing a Ph.D. at the University of Wisconsin-Madison (USA).